-This site seeks to examine what it means to interpret Scripture on the basis of sound hermeneutical principles.
-Although overlapping, and all part of an integrated process, there are differences between exegesis, interpretation and hermeneutics.
+This website seeks to examine what it means to interpret Scripture on the basis of sound hermeneutical principles.
+Although overlapping, and all are part of an integrated process, there are differences between exegesis, interpretation and hermeneutics.
 To many of us, exegesis involves the more technical aspects of examining a text.
 For example, establishing the meaning of a Hebrew or Greek word or dealing with the grammatical construction of a sentence with respect to semantics and syntax.
 These involve the details of practical, technical exegesis.
 And although there is no hard and fast division between exegesis and interpretation, there are concerns like literary genre and various aspects of the historical context (e.g., social, religious, political, economic, etc.) that must inform any exegesis of the text.
 These are essential for coming to the correct meaning of a text.